GreptimeTeam/docs/docs/v0.3/en/developer-guide/datanode/overview.md

 ## Introduction

 `Datanode` is mainly responsible for storing the actual data for GreptimeDB. `Datanode` itself is a stand-alone database service.
-Meanwhile, it could cooperate with `Frontend` and `Meta` to form a distributed database service, as the following picture shows:
+Meanwhile, it could cooperate with `Frontend` and `Metasrv` to form a distributed database service, as the following picture shows:

 ![Datanode](/datanode.png)